Helping millions of people navigate the world of technology.

-Before we go over the solutions, let us first understand some of the common reasons why your iPhone might display the ‘Liquid detected in Lightning Connector’ error.
+Before we discuss the solutions, let’s first understand some of the common reasons your iPhone might display the ‘Liquid detected in Lightning Connector’ error.

 • Moisture or dust inside the Lightning port